spuetz/actigraphy/README.md

 source env/bin/activate
 ```

 You are now in a virtual environment.
 With the following line you will install all requirements which are listed in the requirements.txt.
+Installing the requirements can take a while.
+Go make yourself a nice cup of coffee!

 ```
 pip install -r requirements.txt